hudochenkov/postcss-sorting/README.md

 ## Handling comments

-Shared-line comments is comments which is located after a node and on the same line as node.
+Shared-line comments are comments which are located after a node and on the same line as a node.

 ```css
 a {